 How to Keep the Balance

-With all of the notable benefits of working remotely, an unexpected struggle these employees face is burnout.
-Individuals who work flex or remotely often feel more grateful to their employers.
-However, that feeling can lead to remote employees burning the candle on both ends.
+Remote employees can often burn the candle on both ends.
 According to Christina Maslach, an APS Fellow and professor emerita at the University of California, Berkeley, there are six components of the workplace environment that can lead to burnout:

-Another thing managers can do is be mindful.
-If you have a remote worker who travels frequently, make sure to check their schedule before setting meetings or asking for documents.
-Also, keep track of their working hours.
-Full-time remote employees in New York City save about 343 hours per year by not having to commute, and those working remotely 50% of the time get back 172 hours.
+- Prioritize time off.The average American commutes 200 hours a year.
 It’s been found that remote employees have been using these extra hours to work longer hours.
-It has also been found that they answer emails outside of work hours, put time in on the weekend, come in sick and don’t take vacation days.
-Managers can encourage these workers to slow down.
-Encourage them by supporting mental-health breaks, taking vacations and spending time with family.
+It has also been found that they answer emails outside of work hours, put time in on the weekend, work when they’re sick, and don’t take vacation days.
+Managers can watch for these behaviors and signal to employees to slow down.
+Encourage them by supporting mental-health breaks, powering down at night, taking vacations, and spending time with their families.

 Burnout is harder to monitor and catch in remote workers.
 Your organization should set up a method of checking in and seeing the signs of burnout.